-Surf fishing requires a bit of planning, and some uses some different methods to other kinds of fishing.
+Surf fishing requires a bit of planning and some different methods to other kinds of fishing.

-Some of the equipment you’ll need for surf fishing will be quite specific, while other equipment it quite generic and can be used across multiple facets of fishing.
+Some of the equipment you’ll need for surf fishing will be quite specific to this type of fishing, while other equipment is quite generic and can be used across multiple facets of fishing.

 Surf fishing equipment

 Surf Fishing Rods